Vanessa K. BlackmorePartner

 SELECTED REPRESENTATIONSCapital Markets

-Vanessa has extensive equity and debt capital markets experience, and frequently advises at all levels of the capital structure, often working with companies coming to market for the first time.
+Vanessa has over 30 year’s experience in capital markets with extensive debt, equity-linked and equity capital markets experience, advising at all levels of the capital structure.
 Her experience includes:

 - Equity: advised Cellink on its SEK 1.5 billion 2.875% senior unsecured convertible bonds due 2026 convertible into Class B shares of Cellink via an ABO and a directed issue of SEK 1.5 billion of new Class B shares; on the IPO of Carel Industries S.p.A; TFI TAB Gida on its US IPO and NASDAQ listing (withdrawn); in relation to SPAC Justice Holdings; Pershing Square Capital Management on the formation of Pershing Square Holdings and on its IPO on Euronext Amsterdam and its subsequent London listing (premium segment); Coca-Cola Hellenic on its redomiciliation to Switzerland by the insertion of Coca-Cola HBC as the new holding company for the group and the relisting of Coca-Cola HBC on the London Stock Exchange (premium segment), Athex and NYSE; the IPO and listing on the London Stock Exchange of Mail.ru and its subsequent follow on offering; in relation to the IPO and listing on the London Stock Exchange (premium segment) of GlobeOp Financial Services; on placings by Greencore Group, Dolphin Capital Investors, Anglo Gold Ashanti, PT Inco and Volkswagen and on equity-linked issuances including MOL, San Miguel Corporation, Anglo American, Cable & Wireless, BAA, Liberty International, United Business Media and Espirito Santo Financial Group.